 - 7 nights

 Located at the top of the Schanfigg Valley, Switzerland, Arosa ski resort has a good mix of ski runs and non-ski activities to take part in.
 Full of Alpine ambience, this small Swiss village attracts just as many non-skiers as it does skiers thanks to its easy access, charming town, good range of accommodation and varied skiing terrain; making it the ideal spot for a ski weekend.

-Known as St Moritz’s quaint and unassuming counterpart; Arosa promises its visitors understated luxury, local traditions and unbeatable skiing.
+Known as St Moritz’s quaint and unassuming counterpart; Arosa ski resort promises its visitors understated luxury, local traditions and unbeatable skiing.
 Sitting at an altitude of 1,800m, the snowfall each year is guaranteed to be fantastic, and with a great lift system to match you are sure to get the most out of your holiday here.
-Arosa is a very popular resort for family holidays with its simpler runs making it easy for beginners to master the basics without compromising the classic Alpine experience.
+Arosa is a very popular ski resort for family holidays with its simpler runs making it easy for beginners to master the skiing basics without compromising the classic Alpine experience.

 Resort Altitude: 1,229m